pktgen/fgen/docs/guides/prog_guide/xskdev_buffer_mgmt.rst

     * @param xi
     *   The void * type of xskdev_info_t structure
     * @param bufs
-    *   The list or vector or pktmbufs structures to send on the interface.
+    *   The list or vector or fgenbufs structures to send on the interface.
     * @param nb_pkts
     *   The number of fgenbuf_t pointers in the list or vector bufs
     * @return